 When working with Scrumban, it is crucial to understand the following elements in order to be successful: the Scrumban method, the visual board, how to limit WIP, interactions, on-demand and bucket size planning, and using metrics.

 As an example, let’s use a software development project for this purpose where we’re working with features (user stories) or tasks.
 Understanding the visual board, its elements and the Scrumban method are the first steps.

 About the Scrumban board

-In Scrumban, your team can use either a physical whiteboard or a visual boarding software program.
+In Scrumban, your team can use either a physical whiteboard or a visual boarding software.
 Each user story (feature) or task should be represented by either a post-it note on the whiteboard or the equivalent in the visual management software.
-The Scrumban board shows each user story and its status is displayed as being within one of three columns.
+The Scrumban board shows each user story and its status within one of three columns: